yanniboi/party_install_party/README.txt

 $form[$attached_entity->hash()].
 All form callbacks take the following four
 arguments:

-$form – the full form array
+$form Ã± the full form array
-$form_state – the form state
+$form_state Ã± the form state
-$attached_entity – the attached entity wrapper.
+$attached_entity Ã± the attached entity wrapper.
 The entity itself is in
                    $attached_entity->entity.
-$party – the party object
+$party Ã± the party object

 For a more detailed example of overriding the default form callbacks see the Party User module.